abhinavgargshukla/sudoku-game-in-cpp/README.md

 # sudoku-game-in-cpp
-click on trial.exe to play the game mini project on sudoku game in c language.
+click on trial.exe to play the game. mini project on sudoku game in c language.
 I have created this game without using the concept of backtracking.
 Even beginners can understand the concept.